Skip to main content

 }

-Tensors is how TensorFlow represents data, but we cannot open tensors like a regular image file.
-So we must do some conversion.
-Namely, we need to multiply by 255 to scale the values back up to standard image brightness levels and then save and write the files as png
+Tensors are how TensorFlow represents data, but you can’t open them like regular image files.
+We multiply by 255 to scale values back to standard brightness levels, then save as png.

 async function mainInference() {